 They can be.
 In most cases, informal, unfunded research arrangements can be conducted with no export and economic sanctions regulations because of the absence of binding agreements and dissemination controls.
 Other informal research can include visiting scholars and travel to foreign countries.
 However, as with formal exchanges when the collaboration involves provision of regulated services involving sanctioned countries or prohibited parties, or may be for defense services involving military, space, or intelligence related research endeavors, trade compliance laws and regulations can be applicable.

-It is important to note that instruments such as a Confidential Disclosure Agreement (CDA) and Proprietary Information Agreement (PIA), by their very nature, restrict access and dissemination of information.
-Parties accepting terms and conditions of these instruments, or ones like them, are subject to export controls and economic sanctions regulations, and exchange of proprietary information may require government authorization in order to release to a foreign national in the U.S. or if it is exported outside of the U.S. In addition, Material Transfer Agreements (MTA's) can also intersect with trade compliance regulations if the materials transferred cross the U.S. border, or if the MTA is conditioned to restrict information used in or resulting from a collaborating researcher's use of the materials.
+It is important to note that instruments such as a Confidential Disclosure Agreement (CDA), Non-Disclosure Agreement (NDA), and Proprietary Information Agreement (PIA), by their very nature, restrict access and dissemination of information.
+Parties accepting terms and conditions of these instruments, or ones like them, are subject to export controls and economic sanctions regulations, and exchange of proprietary information may require government authorization in order to release to a foreign national in the U.S. or if it is exported outside of the U.S. In addition, Material Transfer Agreements (MTAs) can also intersect with trade compliance regulations if the materials transferred cross the U.S. border, or if the MTA is conditioned to restrict information used in or resulting from a collaborating researcher's use of the materials.

 Study abroad programs have had minimal intersection with trade controls.
 Study abroad programs typically do not involve the exchange of proprietary technical information that would be subject to restrictions.
 There are "safe havens" that allow U.S. institutions of higher education to exchange academic information, conduct research, and other activities with foreign nationals.
 These exclusions are: Educational Information, Publicly Available, and Fundamental Research.
 However, these exclusion are outlined in the regulations with very specific criteria.
 If the activity does not meet the criteria exactly, the exclusion cannot be applied.